Throughout the 20th and 21st centuries, stocks have been one of the best-performing asset classes, and have reliably turned dollars into millions.

 The rarer way to make an index is to use an equal weight distribution, where you invest in all companies in the index equally.
 This gives the index a value-tilt, meaning that as shares of a company drop in price, the index fund buys more of them in order to keep the balance, and sells shares if they increase in price.
 The downside is that these funds are a bit more expensive, and they’re not available for all types of indices.

-My personal investment strategy is this:
+My personal investment strategy

 I take a middle-of-the-road approach.